 If you intend to light up a compact countertop, you can have a shorter hanging length with a small-sized pendant bulb.
 But if you have such small-globes, and you need to light a large surface area on the island, you may need to pay attention to the spacing to ensure maximum lighting.

 However, if you have large-globe pendant lights, they may work well for general lighting.
 You can consider bigger pendant lights for center lighting, then utilize smaller pendant lights for corners or particular areas.
-Read more here to learn all about pendant lights and their unique role in the kitchen.
+Pendant lights truly have a unique role in the kitchen.